-To his Excellency Sir Francis Bond Head, K. C. H., &c. &c., Lieutenant-Governor of Upper Canada, &c. &c. &c.
+To his Excellency Sir Francis Bond Head, к.с.н., &c. &c. &c., Lieutenant-Governor of Upper Canada, &c. &c. &c.

-May it please your Excellency, WE, the undersigned inhabitants of the village of Newmarket and the adjacent country, beg leave to express to your Excellency our deep regret at the difficulties which have recently arisen on the subject of the constitutional duties of the Executive Council of this province.
+WE, the undersigned inhabitants of the village of Newmarket and the adjacent country, beg leave to express to your Excellency our deep regret at the difficulties which have recently arisen on the subject of the constitutional duties of the Executive Council of this province.

-We view, with the strongest feelings of disapprobation and indignation, the factious efforts which have recently been made, and are now making, to take advantage of those difficulties for the purpose of embarrassing your Excellency in the administration of the government of this province, and for the purpose of creating an excitement and disturbance in the colony, 94. which
+We view, with the strongest feelings of disapprobation and indignation, the factious efforts which have recently been made, and are now making, to take advantage of those difficulties for the purpose of embariassing your Excellency in the administration of the government of this province, and for the purpose of creating an excitement and dis-B 4 391.

-Addresses from the Provinces to Lieut.-Governor. which is calculated to produce the most injurious effects, and to be subversive of the peace, welfare and good government of the country.
+Addresses from the Provinces to Lieut.-Governor. turbance in the colony, which is calculated to produce the most injurious effects, and to be subversive of the peace, welfare and good government of the country.